dncsvr/learn-javascript/matter-js/README.md

 within the visible area.

-For the sake of further investigation, we created the [`Balloon`](./Balloon.js) class which represents a composite object with two sub-bodies and a constraint that binds the two bodies together.
+For the sake of further investigation, we created the [`Balloon`](./Balloon.js) class, which represents a composite object with two sub-bodies and a constraint that binds the two bodies together.
 This composite body also registers a `beforeUpdate` event to apply a continuous force calculated using its y-position to create the effect of a balloon pulling its lower body upwards.